Dexterous Functional Pre-Grasp Manipulation with Diffusion Policy

 Dexterous functional pre-grasp manipulation of diverse objects involves intricate interactions with objects and environments, demanding closed-loop dexterous manipulation skills.
-Existing methods~\cite{huang2023dynamic, chen2022system, chen2023visual} rely on reinforcement learning to train policies for general dexterous manipulation, typically focusing on satisfying the goal orientation and/or position of the objects.
+Existing methods~\cite{huang2023dynamic,chen2022system,chen2023visual} rely on \ac{rl} to train policies for general dexterous manipulation, typically focusing on satisfying the goal orientation and/or position of the objects.
 However, for functional use, goals must precisely align with the relative position, orientation, and contact between the dexterous hand and the object.
-This results in an exceedingly small solution space, making it challenging for RL agents to explore successful policies.
-Conventional approaches, such as adding distance rewards~\cite{chen2022system,qin2023dexpoint, bao2023dexart}, struggle in this scenario.
-Simply adding multiple distance rewards often leads RL agents to become trapped in local minima, failing to devise manipulation policies that meet all criteria.
-It is also impossible for us to design specific rewards according to each object~\cite{chen2022towards}, since we need to generalize to diverse objects with diverse poses.
-Such generalization is also challenging for RL agents to learn from scratch~\cite{wu2024learning, xu2023unidexgrasp, wan2023unidexgrasp++}.
+This results in an exceedingly small solution space, making it challenging for \ac{rl} agents to explore successful policies.
+In this scenario, conventional approaches, such as adding distance rewards~\cite{chen2022system,qin2023dexpoint,bao2023dexart}, struggle.
+Simply adding multiple distance rewards often makes \ac{rl} agents trapped in local minima, failing to devise manipulation policies that meet all criteria.
+It is also impossible to design specific rewards according to each object~\cite{chen2022towards}, since we need to generalize to diverse objects with diverse poses.
+Such generalization is also challenging for \ac{rl} agents to learn from scratch~\cite{wu2023learning,xu2023unidexgrasp,wan2023unidexgrasp++}.

-To tackle the problem, we propose a novel mutual reward that computes a scale according to the distance of each criterion and uses the lowest scale to restrict all the distance rewards to prevent the agent from quickly learning to minimize one of the distance rewards, thus prevent the agent to stuck at the local minimum.
-Moreover, to facilitate generalization across diverse objects and functional grasp poses, we employ the teacher-student learning framework~\cite{chen2022system, wan2023unidexgrasp++} by training a mixture of experts.
-Mixture of experts will generate diverse manipulation behavior, leading to a complex action distribution, especially for a high degree of freedom (DOF) dexterous hand.
-Thus, we propose to use diffusion policy~\cite{chi2023diffusion} which has been shown to have great generative modeling ability to capture such complex action distribution.
+To address the problem, we propose a novel mutual reward that computes a scale according to the distance of each criterion and uses the lowest scale to restrict all distance rewards, preventing the agent from getting stuck at a local minimum.
+Moreover, to facilitate generalization across diverse objects and functional grasp poses, we employ the teacher-student learning framework~\cite{chen2022system,wan2023unidexgrasp++} by training \ac{moe}.
+The \ac{moe} generates diverse manipulation behavior, leading to a complex action distribution, especially for a dexterous hand with high \acp{dof}.
+Thus, we propose using a diffusion policy~\cite{chi2023diffusionpolicy}, which has shown great generative modeling ability to capture such complex action distributions.